cognitive-intelligence/cognitive-intelligence.github.io/src/pages/jobs.md

 We always look for the new colleagues which could help us both in research and engineering tasks.

 The [list of the currently open positions](https://jobs.cisco.com/jobs/SearchJobs/cognitiveintelligence) is available for your selection.
-But if you do not get the job specification you look for please do not hessitate to get in tuch with us anyway.
+But if you do not get the job specification you look for please do not hesitate to get in touch with us anyway.
 </Section>